- Refugee Services is 100% federally funded.

 Cuba is the country of origin of most refugee clients in Florida; however, Florida’s refugees come from 48 different home countries, including.
 Cuba, Haiti, Venezuela, Democratic Republic of the Congo, Afghanistan, Colombia, Egypt, Ethiopia and Ukraine.
 Refugees resettle primarily in Miami-Dade County with significant populations in Hillsborough, Broward, Duval, Palm Beach, Orange, Pinellas, Lee and Collier Counties

 The following chart reflects clients entering Florida each federal fiscal year.
 The Department’s website also includes data for the Refugee Services Program on additional clients accessing services tracked by their date of entry into the U.S.

-- Refugee Services provided an estimated 83,363 unduplicated clients more than 205,000 services (employment, adult education, immigration related, etc.) and benefits (Refugee Medical and Cash Assistance, health screening and follow ups) in FFY 2015, including English language classes to 15,894 clients, vocational training to 1,554, and child care to 1,103 clients.
-Refugee Services helped 11,922 refugee clients obtain unsubsidized employment, with 61% retaining jobs for at least 90 days in FFY 2015.
+- Refugee Services provided an estimated 48,224 unduplicated clients including employment, adult education, Refugee Medical and Cash Assistance and health screening.
+In FFY 2018, Refugee Services provided English language classes to 18,914 clients, vocational training to 3,146 and child care to 778 clients.
+Refugee Services helped 11,897 refugee clients obtain unsubsidized employment, with 69% retaining jobs for at least 90 days in FFY 2018.

 - English Language training